Table of Contents

 Overview (Measles Meaning)

 In general, the virus can settle on any surface and live for several hours.
 Hence, when a person comes in contact with the virus, they can get infected.
 Measles can cause several complications and is considered a fatal infection, especially in children under five years of age.
-As per statistics, the death rate of the people infected by the virus is more than a 1,00,000 per year and unvaccinated people are affected more.
-Some parents do not get their children vaccinated assuming that it might cause side effects but in reality, adult or children who receive the vaccine do not experience any side effects.
-It has also been found out that children with Vitamin A deficiency are at a higher risk of getting infected by the virus.
+As per statistics, the death rate of the people infected by the virus is more than 1,00,000 per year and unvaccinated people are affected more.
+Some parents do not get their children vaccinated assuming that it might cause side effects but in reality, adults or children who receive the vaccine do not experience any side effects.
+It has also been found that children with Vitamin A deficiency are at a higher risk of getting infected by the virus.

 How is Measles Spread?

 Measles is an airborne disease that can spread through the saliva and mucus of the infected person.
 The virus is released into the air when the infected person sneezes or coughs.
 It is commonly spread by:

 - Using an infected person’s glass

 - Sharing plates or cups with an infected person

 - Being in close proximity to the infected person

 Measles can now be prevented with immunization.
 Due to high vaccination rates in recent years, measles infection has been limited.
 A study in the USA found that the instances of Measles had come down to an average of 60 cases a year from 2000 to 2010.
 However, the average number of cases has increased to 205 per year in recent times.
 The majority of these cases were in individuals who were not vaccinated.
 It is essential to get a Measles Rubella Vaccination since measles can cause severe complexities, like pneumonia and encephalitis (inflammation of the brain).